Common Situations at Outdoor Science School

 Occasionally, you may get a difficult student in your cabin, who has trouble following the rules.
 The very best thing you can do for yourself, the student, and the other cabin members, is to be firm, fair, and friendly.
 Set specific expectations, with specific consequences, and follow up with your consequences.

 Upon arrival, Cabin Leaders will be given an orientation with our Cabin Leader Coordinator, including an introduction to the Rules System that we have set in place for use in the cabins, and some tips on how to follow through with discipline.
 It is important to set up the rules and discipline system early (first thing Monday), and to strictly follow through with consequences each time a rule is broken.
 This does not mean that you have to be mean!
 It just means that you are keeping your words, your verbal contract with your cabin members, on how one is to behave in the cabin.
 This way, students will see that you, the Cabin Leader, are the boss.
 They will respect you, listen more carefully, and also feel more comfortable and safe in the cabin, knowing that there is someone taking care of them who cares, is conscientious, and is paying attention.

-If you ever need backup, at any point during the week, do not hesitate to ask for help from a school teacher, our Outdoor School Principal, Kathleen Mitchell, or any of our Outdoor School staff.
+If you ever need backup, at any point during the week, do not hesitate to ask for help from a school teacher, Lead Teacher, or any of the Outdoor Science School staff.
 We are all more than happy to help.
 That is what we are here for!